odtp-org/odtp-manuals/docs/installation/local_server_install.md

 [TOC]

 Below, you can see an overview of the dependencies of services required to run ODTP.
+Ports are defined by default.
+Please adjust them according to your installation.

 ``` mermaid
 graph TD;